 New Living Church is an Indonesian Church that serves the Asian community of Toronto.

-While working with our team in 2007, Nigel Paul was inspired by us
+While working with our team in 2007, Nigel Paul was inspired by our choosing to

 outside.
 In 2009, he started MoveIn,